IcePuff44/DSAI-Google-Stocks-Prediction/README.md

 ### 3. Exploration of Dataset
 In this section, we will delve deeper into the dataset and find which and how some variables would affect the seasonality and trend.

 Exploration of the Google Stocks from Yahoo:

+    1.

+Exploration of Reuter Headlines